Heater core: Control

-Simpler systems allow the driver to control the valve or door directly (usually by a rotary knob or a lever).
-More complicated systems use a combination of electromechanical actuators and thermistors to control the valve or doors to deliver air at a precise temperature.
+Simple control systems allow the driver to adjust the valve or door position directly (usually by a rotary knob or a lever).
+More complicated systems use a combination of electromechanical actuators and thermistors to control the valve or doors positions to deliver air at a precise temperature.

 Cars with dual climate function (allowing driver and passenger to each set a different temperature) may use a heater core split in two, where different amounts of coolant flow through the heater core on either side.

 Air conditioning

-In a car equipped with air conditioning, outside air, or cabin air if the recirculation flap has been set to close the external air passages, is first forced, often after being filtered by a cabin air filter, through the air conditioner's evaporator coil.
+In a car equipped with air conditioning, outside air, or cabin air if the recirculation flap has been set to close the external air passages, is typically first forced, often after being filtered by a cabin air filter, through the air conditioner's evaporator coil.
 This can be thought of as a heater core filled with very cold liquid that is undergoing a phase change to gas (the evaporation), a process which cools rather than heats the incoming air.
 In order to obtain the desired temperature, incoming air may first be cooled by the air conditioning and then heated again by the heater core.
 In a vehicle fitted with manual controls for the heater and air conditioning compressor, using both systems together will dehumidify the air in the cabin, as the evaporator coil removes moisture from the air due to condensation.
-This can result in increased air comfort levels inside the vehicle.
+Reduced humidity can result in perceived increase in air comfort levels inside the vehicle.
 Automatic temperature control systems can take the best course of action in regulating the compressor operation, amount of reheating and blower speed depending upon the external air temperature, the internal one and the cabin air temperature value or a rapid defrost effect requested by the user.

 Engine cooling function

 Because the heater core cools the heated coolant from the engine by transferring its heat to the cabin air, it can also act as an auxiliary radiator for the engine.
-If the radiator is working improperly, the operator may turn the heat on (together with the cabin blower fan placed on full speed, and with the windows opened) in the passenger cabin, resulting in a certain cooling effect on the overheated engine coolant.
-This idea only works to a certain degree, as the heater core is not large enough nor does it have enough cold air going through it to cool large amounts of coolant significantly.
+If the radiator is working improperly as indicated by an overheating engine, the operator may turn the passenger cabin heat on (together with the cabin blower fan placed on full speed to maximize heat transfer, and with the windows opened to avoid cabin heat build up), resulting in a certain cooling effect on the overheated engine coolant.
+This engine cooling technique is not enough to dissipate the entire load of the engine heat, as the heater core is not large enough nor does it have enough cold air going through it to significantly cool large amounts of coolant.